nouphet/Web2Markdown_Clipper/README.md

 - **Turndown**: For HTML to Markdown conversion.
 - **Service Workers**: Logic handling for background tasks (context menus, batch downloads).

+## Recommended Sites for Testing

+To verify the functionality of the clipper, we recommend testing on the following types of websites which have structured content:

+- **Wikipedia**: Great for testing complex formatting, tables, and references.
+- **MDN Web Docs**: Excellent for testing code blocks and technical documentation.
+- **Dev.to / Medium**: Good for testing blog post extraction and image handling.
+- **GitHub READMEs**: Useful to see how it handles existing Markdown-like structures.

 ## Packaging for Chrome Web Store

 To create a valid zip file for the Chrome Web Store submission, you can use the provided Makefile (if `make` is installed) or run the PowerShell command directly.